 Villas is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 9,134 people and three constituent neighborhoods, Villas is the 215th largest community in New Jersey.

 Another notable thing is that Villas is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

 Villas is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Villas in 2010 was $25,132, which is low income relative to New Jersey, and middle income relative to the rest of the US.
-This equates to an annual income of $100,528 for a family of four.
+The per capita income in Villas in 2018 was $33,042, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $132,168 for a family of four.
 However, Villas contains both very wealthy and poor people as well.